TobikoData/sqlmesh/docs/comparisons.md

 The subqueries that look for MAX(date) could have a performance impact on the query.
 SQLMesh is able to avoid these extra subqueries.

 Additionally, dbt expects an incremental model to be able to fully refresh the first time it runs.
 For some large scale data sets, this is cost prohibitive or infeasible.
 SQLMesh is able to [batch](../concepts/models/overview#batch_size) up backfills into more manageable chunks.

-### SQL unaware
-dbt does not parse or understand SQL.
-It relies heavily on Jinja which is basically just string manipulation.
-Syntax errors are difficult to debug and only discovered at runtime.